 - deliver formal training and/or assessments to complement your employer’s training efforts

 - deliver training that meets the national training standards (the Australian Quality Training Framework)

 If you believe you are not getting the right training from either your employer or RTO, talk to them - it might just be a simple mistake.
 Otherwise:

 - check your training plan - it tells you what you should be learning and gives you something official for the discussion with your employer or RTO

-- if you need someone to intervene on your behalf, talk to your supervisor or your contact person at your Australian Apprenticeship Centre.
+- if you need someone to intervene on your behalf, talk to your supervisor or contact Training Services NSW straight away.